Rory McIlroy: Muirfield women saga was 'obscene'

 Story highlights

-- First time in history female members allowed
+- Muirfield finally allows female members

-- Club voted against allowing women members in 2016
+- Club voted against women joining in 2016

-- Held fresh ballot after losing right to stage British Open
+- New ballot after losing British Open rights

 (CNN)They finally voted to accept women as members, but Rory McIlroy says the need for Muirfield golfers to have a second ballot on the issue was "obscene" and "horrendous."

-The Honourable Company of Edinburgh Golfers, the club based at the East Lothian links, voted 80.2% in favour of admitting women this week, overturning a ballot that ruled against changing its male-only policy last May.
+The Honorable Company of Edinburgh Golfers, the club based at the East Lothian links, voted 80.2% in favor of admitting women this week, overturning a ballot that ruled against changing its male-only policy last May.

 The course was removed from the British Open rota as a result, but reinstated again this week.